-A successful example of this is with Old Spice’s marketing efforts.
-Marketers realized that they could reach a lot of the younger generations with humorous and quick-witted advertisements.
-Of course, there were changes to the products as well, but a lot of the instant success of the brand stemmed from the viral nature of the ads that spoke to a much broader group of people than ever before.
+A successful example of this is Dollar Shave Club's marketing efforts.
+Marketers realized that they could reach a lot of the younger generations with humorous and quick-witted branding.
+The success of the brand stemmed from the viral nature of the ads that spoke to a much broader group of people than ever before.

 As wisely stated by Entrepreneur contributor Murray Newlands in his article, "The 8 Fundamentals for a Successful Inbound-Marketing Strategy", "Think of your website as a hub, not a megaphone."
 This applies to all areas of your brand's presence—both online and offline.
 Treat your unreachables as if they are already your most loyal customers, rewarding them with valuable resources they can really use.
 Because if you can provide them with something they can't find elsewhere, it will build trust and credibility—two things that give you an instant leg up on your competition.